gaehlerm/SoftwareEngineering/README.md

 **We write automated tests that cover all our code.**

 Now let’s go back to our lovely plot.
 There is one more huge chunk of work.
 Changing existing code.
 Also known as refactoring.
 Yes, as astonishing as it sounds you have to clean up your code just the same way as you have to clean up your kitchen.
 The importance of refactoring cannot be understated.
 It helps you keeping the logic of the code under control by sorting things out.
-Without refactoring your code quite quickly becomes such a huge mess you will barely be able to make any changes.
-And there’s a million places where bugs can hide.
+All the time, over and over again.
+Without refactoring your code quite quickly becomes such a huge mess, you will barely be able to make any changes.
+And there will be a million places where bugs can hide.

 The fourth rule of software engineering